Intelligence at the Edge of Chaos

 \subsection{Elementary Cellular Automata}

 Cellular automata (CAs) are computational models of complex systems, consisting of a grid of cells that evolve over time based on simple rules.
-They were first introduced by John von Neumann in the 1940s \citep{Neumann:66}.
-CAs have been widely used to simulate various physical, biological, and computational systems due to their simplicity and ability to produce complex behavior.
+First introduced by John von Neumann \citep{Neumann:66}, CAs have since been widely used to simulate various physical, biological, and computational systems due to their simplicity and ability to produce complex behavior.

 Elementary Cellular Automata (ECAs) \citep{Wolfram1994CellularAA} are a type of one-dimensional cellular automaton where each cell has a binary state, and its next state is determined by a simple rule that depends only on the current state of the cell and its two immediate neighbors.
-There are 256 possible ECA rules, 88 of which are unique after accounting for symmetries \citep{castilloramirez2023studycompositionelementarycellular}.
-Notable examples include Rule 110, which has been proven to be Turing complete \citep{cook2009concrete}, and Rule 90, which generates the fractal-like Sierpinski triangle.
-These rules are categorized into four classes based on their behavior when initialized with random conditions: Class I, which evolves to a homogeneous state; Class II, which forms simple periodic structures; Class III, which produces chaotic and aperiodic patterns; and Class IV, which exhibits complex structures \citep{castilloramirez2023studycompositionelementarycellular}.
+There are 256 possible ECA rules, 88 of which are unique after accounting for symmetries~\citep{castilloramirez2023studycompositionelementarycellular}.
+Notable examples include Rule 110, which has been proven to be Turing complete ~\citep{cook2009concrete}, and Rule 90, which generates the fractal-like Sierpinski triangle.
+These rules are categorized into four classes based on their behavior when initialized with random conditions: Class I, which evolves to a homogeneous state; Class II, which forms simple periodic structures; Class III, which produces chaotic and aperiodic patterns; and Class IV, which exhibits complex structures ~\citep{castilloramirez2023studycompositionelementarycellular}.

 ECAs are valuable computational models used to explore complex systems and emergent behaviors arising from simple rules.
 Their usefulness lies in their simplicity and the variety of patterns they can produce, making them ideal for studying pattern formation in computation~\citep{meunier_unraveling_2016}, physics~\citep{banerjee_identification_2024}, and mathematical biology~\citep{krzhizhanovskaya_formation_2020}.
 Additionally, ECAs have been utilized in cryptography as a basis of certain security frameworks~\citep{corona-bermudez_cryptographic_2022} and in computer science education~\citep{7851824} to illustrate concepts in algorithms and computational theory.
 Their ability to model intricate systems with minimal computational resources has made ECAs a popular tool across scientific disciplines.